evaticina/evaticina/README.md

 I develop explainable AI-tools and methods for data analysis that support human decision-making.

-I also prepare to transition to the longevity research field as a data analysis support.
+I am also preparing to transition into longevity research, with a focus on computational biology and aging-related data analysis.

 My current research interests include: